Vipercommand85/my_journey/JNCIA_SEC/README.md

 # UTM Features:
-	*Antivirus
-	*Anti=Spam
+* Antivirus
+* Anti=Spam
-	*Content Filtering
+* Content Filtering
-	*Web Filtering
+* Web Filtering

 # Automation
 Built into Junos OS
 Can be either on-box, off-box, combination of both

 # Junos Space

 Applications available for the Junos Space Network Management Platform (JSNMP):
 * Security Director
 * Connectivity Services Director: Offers service providers and enterprises the power to quickly design, provision, and deliver
 * Service Insight
 * Service Now
 * Network Director: Simplifies ethernet switch deployments and provides rapid operation of campus and date center networks.
 * Policy Enforcer: Component of security director provides the ability to orchestrate policies created by Juniper's Advanced Threat Prevention (ATP)cloud-based malware detection solution

 * Provides tools that enable automation device discovery and management, job operation management, audit laogging, and network administration
 * Service Now & Service Insight provide detection, isolation, and resolution of network faults and incidents; do not require additional licensing but require a valid support contract to function
 * Security Director, Network Director, and Connectivity Services require additional licensing
 a) Security Director delivers a scalable and responsive security management application that improves the reach, ease, and accuracy of policy administration.
 b) depoly end-to-end security services on network elements- Firewall policies, VPSs, NAT, UTM, Application Services, IPS, Security Intelligence, and event logging services
 c) Improves network security policy consistency and compliance, even as networks scale
 d) Intuitive Web management UI is easy to run and make changes across any environment encompassing up to 15,000 devices

 # Juniper Advanced Threat Prevention
 a) Detection: machine learning and a behavoriotal analysis engine that continuously collects and detects
 b) Analytics: correlates and consolidates threat information
 c) Mitigation: creates policies that strengthen inline security tools against future attacks

 # JSA: market leading SEIM

 # Junos Architecture:
-	Junos OS is the base OS, makes it easy to learn and administor multiple devices Junos OS functionality is compartmentalized into multiple software processes each process runs in its own protected memory space, ensuring that one process cannot directly interface with another
+* Junos OS is the base OS, makes it easy to learn and administor multiple devices
+* Junos OS functionality is compartmentalized into multiple software processes
+* each process runs in its own protected memory space, ensuring that one process cannot directly interface with another

 # Junos OS Planes:
 1) Control Plane: contains the RE (Routing Engine), kernel, processes, chassis management, UI, routing protocols, system monitoring, and clustering control
 2) Data Plane: contains the Packet Forwarding Engine (PFE) that forwards packets, session setup and maintenance, load balancing, secuirty policy, screen options, VPN, and IDP

 # SRX Series Devices:
 * high performance firewall that runs Junos OS
 * intergrates security services, such as IDP, UTM, and AppSecure
 * Scalable to a variety of form factors
-		* automates with the controllers to coordinate single gloabl security policy `		* includes services such as stateful firewalling, NAT, VPNs
+* automates with the controllers to coordinate single gloabl security policy
+* includes services such as stateful firewalling, NAT, VPNs

 # SRX DEVICE

-	#Traffic Processing and Logical Packet Flow
+## Traffic Processing and Logical Packet Flow
-		Transit Traffic Processing: is forwarded through the local system RE provides the forwarding table ( forwarding information base to PFE)
+* Transit Traffic Processing: is forwarded through the local system
+* RE provides the forwarding table ( forwarding information base to PFE)

-	#Exception Traffic Processing
+## Exception Traffic Processing
-		traffic destined for the local system is processed by the RE CPU
+* traffic destined for the local system is processed by the RE CPU
+* Examples packets addressed to the chassis:
+	- routing protocol updates
+	- telnet sessions
+	- pings
+	- traceroutes
-		* Examples packets addressed to the chassis: routing protocol updates telnet sessions pings traceroutes replies to traffic sourced from the RE
+	- replies to traffic sourced from the RE
-			IP packets with the IP Option field traffic that requires the gerenation of ICMP messages PFE processes special traffic including ICMP reply messages and TTL expired messages internal link is rate-limited to protect from DoS attacks; not configureable control traffic is given preference when congestion exists
+	- IP packets with the IP Option field
+	- traffic that requires the gerenation of ICMP messages
+* PFE processes special traffic including ICMP reply messages and TTL expired messages
+* internal link is rate-limited to protect from DoS attacks; not configureable
+* control traffic is given preference when congestion exists

-	# Packet-Based Processing:
+## Packet-Based Processing:
-		stateless packet processing
+* stateless packet processing
-		packet mode
+* packet mode
-		every packet is processed indivisually without regard to session membership
+* every packet is processed indivisually without regard to session membership

-	# Session-Based Processing:
+## Session-Based Processing:
-		stateful packet processing
+* stateful packet processing
-		flow mode
+* flow mode
-		first packet triggers session creation
+* first packet triggers session creation
-			sessions are tracked in a session table subsequent packets matching an existing sesssion are treated as packets in the previous session
+	- sessions are tracked in a session table
+	-subsequent packets matching an existing sesssion are treated as packets in the previous session

 # Module 4: Juniper SRX Initial Configuration

-	# Shipped with factory defualt settings, root login has no password
+## Shipped with factory defualt settings, root login has no password
-		has a system log for event tracking platform-dependent additional parameters
+* has a system log for event tracking
+* platform-dependent additional parameters

-	# Branch SRX Series Factory Default configuration
+## Branch SRX Series Factory Default configuration
-		interface ge-0/0/0 is set for the untrust zone defualt IP address on fxp0: 192.168.1.1/24
+* interface ge-0/0/0 is set for the untrust zone
+* defualt IP address on fxp0: 192.168.1.1/24
-		defualt IP address irb.0 is in the trust zone: 192.168.2.1/24 this allows the device to have internet access out of the box
+* defualt IP address irb.0 is in the trust zone: 192.168.2.1/24
+* this allows the device to have internet access out of the box

-	# Other SRX devices must be configured manually with CLI
+## Other SRX devices must be configured manually with CLI

-	# Initial Configuration
+## Initial Configuration
-		ethernet cable must be plugged into fxp0 on an SRX device, defult IP address 192.168.1.1/24 using browser login as root with no password
+* ethernet cable must be plugged into fxp0 on an SRX device, defult IP address 192.168.1.1/24
+* using browser login as root with no password

-	# Configuring System Identity
+## Configuring System Identity
 		enter hostname for device
 		enter root password
 		Add DNS Server entries and Domain Name